Your Easy to Install Wood Flooring (No Experience Needed)

 - How big is the room?
 A small 150 square foot room is a DIY project, but 1,000 square feet is a big job.

 - Is the layout complicated with odd corners and hallways?

-Do-It-Yourselfers can install hardwood flooring themselves and have a beautifully finished floor.
+Do-It-Yourselfers can easy install wood flooring themselves and have a beautifully finished floor.

 All you need is the right floor system, preparation, tools, and installation instructions.

 2 Tips for Hardwood Flooring Success

 Check for Moisture - Wood flooring absorbs moisture and can swell, cup and buckle if there is too much.
 It’s a big issue if you are installing over a concrete slab that is ground level or below.
 This is known as “at grade” or “below grade” installation.
 Most hardwood floor manufacturers do not recommend installing below grade due to the moisture wicking through the concrete.
 Easiklip is one of the only hardwood floors suitable for above or below grade installations.

 You need to measure to ensure the moisture level of the concrete subfloor is less than 4%, and the humidity of the room does not exceed 60%.
 You should use a moisture barrier under the hardwood if installing over concrete.

 - Acclimatize Your Boards - Wood is a natural product that needs to adjust to the surroundings.
 When you purchase wood flooring, you need to lay it flat in the area in which you plan to install it.
 Carefully open the ends of the boxes to allow the moisture in the wood to match the surrounding environment.
 You need to leave them for a minimum of three days before installing the floor.